Healing Herbals

 FDA Disclaimer

-These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any disease.
-Always consult a healthcare professional before use, especially if pregnant, nursing, or taking medications.
+This product has not been evaluated by the Food and Drug Administration.
+It is not intended to diagnose, treat, cure, or prevent any disease.
+Consult a qualified healthcare professional before use, particularly if pregnant, nursing, or taking medication.
 Keep out of reach of children.

 Kanna & Quality